gememma/wirebrush/content/projects.md

 For a 24-hour hackathon, our team of three chose to build a western-RPG called MEOWDY using Rust and the [Bevy engine](https://bevyengine.org).
-One of the judges described our project as a "minimum lovable product" instead of a minimum viable product, and the project won the prize for "Most Entertaining".
+One of the judges described our project as a "minimum lovable product", and the project won the prize for "Most Entertaining".

 *[Project Repo](https://github.com/hivemind-braincell/meowdy)* - *[Hackathon DevPost](https://devpost.com/software/meowdy)*